maliahavlicek/ci_mentor_insights/PORTFOLIO_4_DJANGO_PYTHON.md

 You can decide if you want to have any acceptance Criteria or not for Epic stories.

-You can find my epic stories by either looking at issues that are prefixed with EPIC, or look at my milestone for EPIC stories.
+Tell the assessors where they can find your epic stories and call out the

 - Link to Epic Milestone
 - link to Issues